-- recommend that Council approve the public sector housing revised capital budget for 2008/9 and capital budget for 2009/10 to 2013/14 attached as Appendix 2; - authorise the Director of Adult, Community and Housing Services, in consultation with the Cabinet Member for Housing, to manage and allocate resources to the capital programme as outlined in paragraph 22; - confirm that all capital receipts arising from the sale of HRA assets (other than those specifically committed to support private sector housing) should continue to be used for the improvement of council homes (paragraph 22); - authorise the Director of Adult, Community and Housing Services to procure and enter into contracts for the delivery of the capital programme, as outlined in paragraph 23; - approve the medium-term financial strategy set out in Appendix 4 and review this later in 2009 as outlined in paragraph 26.
+- 31. That the Council: - approve the revised HRA budget for 2008/09 and the HRA budget for 2009/10 outlined in Appendix 1 - approve the public sector housing revised capital budget for 2008/9 and capital budget for 2009/10 to 2013/14 attached as Appendix 2; - authorise the Director of Adult, Community and Housing Services, in consultation with the Cabinet Member for Housing, to manage and allocate resources to the capital programme as outlined in paragraph 22; - confirm that all capital receipts arising from the sale of HRA assets (other than those specifically committed to support private sector housing) should continue to be used for the improvement of council homes (paragraph 22); - authorise the Director of Adult, Community and Housing Services to procure and enter into contracts for the delivery of the capital programme, as outlined in paragraph 23; - approve the medium-term financial strategy set out in Appendix 4 and review this later in 2009 as outlined in paragraph 26.